n37a/website-tracker/README.md

 # Website Tracker
-Tracks people who visit your website via sending a message to a Discord Webhook with info regarding the person accessing the website (Time, Ip, Location)
+Tracks people who visit your website via sending a message to a Discord Webhook with info regarding the person accessing the website (Time, Ip, Location).

 ## Warning